Asian carp: Legislation

 After both studies into the risk and prevention of Asian carp within the Midwest were completed, the knowledge gained would inform policy that same year, with the passage of the Water Resources Reform and Management Act of 2014.
-Specifically, Congress authorized the U.S. Fish and Wildlife Service (USFWS), in conjunction with supportive state entities and local organizations, to head a multi-agency effort toward ceasing the spread.
+Specifically, Congress authorized the U.S. Fish and Wildlife Service (USFWS), in conjunction with supportive state entities and local organizations, to lead a multi-agency effort to halt the spread.
 However, in contrast to the branching dispersal of carp, this project was limited in scope to the Upper Mississippi and Ohio River Basins—neglecting waterways not feeding the Great Lakes.
-Yet, this was remedied when the Water Resources Development Act of 2020 was passed into law, expanding both protected waters and taking a step toward employing preventative technology.
-Regarding the first, this policy amended the prior jurisdiction of agencies to now oversee all Mississippi basins and connecting waterways.
+Yet this was remedied when the Water Resources Development Act of 2020 was enacted, expanding the scope of protected waters and taking a step toward the use of preventive technology.
+Regarding the first, this policy amended the prior jurisdiction of agencies to oversee all Mississippi basins now and connecting waterways.
 Then, funding and authority was allocated to the Secretary of the Army and Associated USACE to undertake research programs and infrastructure projects dedicated to barring carp passage through vulnerable bottlenecks.

-$25 million was allocated congressionally toward the testing of numerous barriers in the Tennessee and Cumberland river basins.
+$25 million was allocated by Congress toward testing numerous barriers in the Tennessee and Cumberland river basins.
 These include the deployment of bubble columns and sound systems designed to act on the sensitivities in carp species to corral their movement.
 Combining these new deterrents, bulwarks like the Brandon Road Interbasin Project were drafted, aimed at enabling commercial travel between the Mississippi and Great Lakes whilst protecting the habitats and industries beyond its defense.
 But it was only until April 2023 when a new, extensive plan created by the Invasive Carp Regional Coordinating Committee officially launched it, and over 50 other projects, into motion.
 The committee, in partnership with 26 U.S. and Canadian federal, state, provincial, tribal, regional and local agencies, seeks to innovate on new technologies and strategies toward controlling Asian carp establishment in the Great Lakes.